htx996/PhoneMic/README.md

 1. Start the Mac app.
 2. Start streaming from the iPhone app.
 3. Pair the iPhone the first time: click `Pair` on Mac and confirm the matching code on iPhone.
-4. Confirm the Mac menu bar status shows `正在发送到 Mac` and `Output` is `BlackHole 2ch`.
+4. Confirm the Mac menu bar status shows `Sending to Mac` and `Output` is `BlackHole 2ch`.
 5. Open the app that needs the microphone.
 6. Select `BlackHole 2ch` as that app's microphone/input device.

 PhoneMic now tries to select `BlackHole 2ch` as the global macOS input automatically on launch.
-If it switched from another input, the menu bar panel provides `恢复原输入`.
+If it switched from another input, the menu bar panel provides `Restore original input`.

 If there is no sound in WeChat, Discord, Zoom, or another app, first check the Mac menu bar status: